mkokol/currencies-rates/README.md

 You can create database manually or run a command:

     ./bin/console doctrine:database:create

 To get a proper DB structure run migration script:

     ./bin/console doctrine:migrations:migrate

+### Testing

+Application use phpunit test framework that could be simply runned by command:

+    ./bin/phpunit

 ### Usage

 To fetch data from API and save it in databases run command:

     ./bin/console currency:get-rates

 If you have question of possible arguments then run next command to get manuel:

     ./bin/console currency:get-rates